 Following retirement, the Beasleys moved to Port Ludlow, hoping to enjoy some fishing.
 Totsie died in 1986, and Wallis later married Constance Robertson, a Port Ludlow neighbor who was also widowed.
 There, with Art and Helen Brunstad and other Cougar alumni, they hosted reunions for alumni and other friends of the University.

-Beasley is survived by four nieces and six nephews, some still living in Red Bay, Alabama, where he is honored in the local museum for his WSU achievements. << for you or as gift for someone special.
+Beasley is survived by four nieces and six nephews, some still living in Red Bay, Alabama, where he is honored in the local museum for his WSU achievements. "